KonnexionsGmbH/dcr/docs/index.md

 In the first step, the file directory **`inbox`** is checked for new document files.
 An entry is created in the **`document`** database table for each new document, showing the current processing status of the document.
-In addition, document-related error messages and performance data are recorded in the **`journal`** database table.

 The association of document and language is managed via subdirectories of the file folder **`inbox`**.
 In the database table **`language`**, the column **`directory_name_inbox`** specifies per language in which subdirectory the documents in this language are to be supplied.